suny-downstate-medical-center/netpyne/doc/source/user_documentation.rst

 ^^^^^^^^^^^
 Examples of NetPyNE batchtools usage can be found in the ``examples`` directory `on the NetPyNE github <https://github.com/suny-downstate-medical-center/netpyne/tree/batch/netpyne/batchtools/examples>`_.

-Examples of the underlying batchtk package can be in the ``examples`` directory `on the batchtk github <https://github.com/jchen6727/batchtk/tree/release/examples>`_.
+Examples of the underlying batchtk package can be in the ``examples`` directory `on the batchtk github <https://github.com/suny-downstate-medical-center/batchtk/tree/release/examples>`_.

 3. Retrieving batch configuration values through the ``specs`` object
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Each simulation is able to retrieve relevant configurations through the ``specs`` object, and communicate with the dispatcher through the ``send`` function within ``netpyne.sim``.
+Each simulation is able to retrieve relevant batch configurations through the ``specs`` object, and communicate with the batch dispatcher through the ``send`` function within ``netpyne.sim``.

-importing the relevant objects
+First, import the relevant objects:

 .. code-block:: python